How to Build a Data-Driven Content Strategy (Analytics to Predictions)

 Linear regression remains the most fundamental regression model for beginners.
 This statistical technique works well when predicting continuous outcomes with normally distributed data.
 You can use linear regression to predict blog traffic based on promotion spend or estimate video views from upload timing patterns.

-But here's where most creators stop—and where you shouldn't.
-Master Predictive Analytics: Essential Regression Techniques for Data-Driven Content Creators - overview
+But here's where most creators stop, and where you shouldn't.
+How to Build a Data-Driven Content Strategy (Analytics to Predictions) - overview

 Beyond Linear: Advanced Regression Models That Match Your Data